Sundiata Anderson

-Sundiata Anderson (born July 28, 2000), nicknamed "Sunny", is an American professional football linebacker.
+Sundiata Anderson (born July 28, 2000), nicknamed "Sunny", is an American professional football defensive lineman.
 He played college football for the Grambling State Tigers and was signed by the Seahawks as an undrafted free agent in 2024.

 College career

 Anderson played college football at Grambling State, where he played in 33 games.
 He had 136 total tackles, 14 sacks for 116 yards, two pass deflections, four forced fumbles and one block.